 2. Sticky monitoring traps for insects

-Sticky traps are neither a substitute for pesticides nor an alternative for reducing pest populations, but rather a diagnostic tool to aid in identifying a pest’s presence, the likely direction pests are coming from, and the number of pests.
+Sticky traps are neither a substitute for pesticides nor an alternative for reducing pest populations, but rather a diagnostic tool to aid in identifying a pest’s presence, their reproductive stage, the likely direction pests are coming from, and the number of pests.

 All staff will be made aware of the traps and their purpose so they don’t disturb them.
 Custodians will be responsible for setting them out and checking them once per month (approximately 10 minutes), and replacing them once every four months (approximately 30 minutes).
 Kitchen staff will be responsible for checking those in the kitchen primarily for cockroaches and drain flies once per week (approximately 4 minutes).